volkerkarle/UnitaryTransformations.jl/docs/src/tutorial.md

 ## Step 6: Extract Physical Parameters

-Use the utility functions to extract specific coefficients:
+Use utility functions to extract specific coefficients:

 ```julia
 # Get the dispersive shift (coefficient of a†a)